 Proteinuria refers to high levels of protein in your urine, an abnormal condition that often signals kidney damage.
-The board-certified Nephrologist, Sowmya Puthalapattu, MD, at Kingwood Kidney Associates perform tests to detect proteinuria when your symptoms indicate a kidney problem.
-To learn more about proteinuria testing, or if you have questions about your symptoms and kidney disease, call the office in Kingwood, Texas, or schedule an appointment online.
+The board-certified Nephrologists, Sowmya Puthalapattu, MD, and Chinonye Ogbonnaya-Odor, MD, at Kingwood Kidney Associates perform tests to detect proteinuria when your symptoms indicate a kidney problem.
+To learn more about proteinuria testing, or if you have questions about your symptoms and kidney disease, call the office in Humble, Texas, or schedule an appointment online.

 Proteinuria is a condition that occurs when you have more protein in your urine than normal.
 There are several types of tests for proteinuria:

 This test can be done in the office to quickly diagnose a urinary tract infection and to evaluate kidney function.